santiagoahl/country-categorization/README.md

 ## Key Features

-This machine learning model predicts the happines score of a given country.
-This prediction is a number between 0 and 10.
-The dataset is taken from the [World Happiness Report Kaggle Competition](https://www.kaggle.com/datasets/unsdsn/world-happiness?select=2017.csv).
+This machine learning model clusters the world contries according with econ and social data.
+This prediction is one of 4 clusters.
+The dataset is taken from the [Unsupervised Learning on Country Data Kaggle Competition](https://www.kaggle.com/datasets/rohan0301/unsupervised-learning-on-country-data?resource=download).
 So here are the key features of this project:

 * Prediction is based on this country's features:
   - `country`